shashankvish0010/shashankvish0010/README.md

 - LinkedIn: [Shashank Vishwakarma](https://www.linkedin.com/in/shashank-vishwakarma-full-stack-developer/)
 - Email: [shashankvishwakarma001@gmail.com]

-I'm actively seeking remote internship opportunities to further expand my skills and contribute to the success of innovative startups.
-If you have any internship opportunities or exciting projects, please don't hesitate to get in touch with me.
+I'm actively seeking remote job opportunities to further expand my skills and contribute to the success of innovative startups.
+If you have any job opportunities or exciting projects, please don't hesitate to get in touch with me.

 Let's connect and make a positive impact together! 😊